RabbitSnore/rma-exploration/rma-exploration_banyard_report.md

     Mean item complexity =  1.7
     Test of the hypothesis that 6 factors are sufficient.

-    df null model =  136  with the objective function =  5.88 with Chi Square =  1025.9
-    df of  the model are 49  and the objective function was  0.33
+    The degrees of freedom for the null model are  136  and the objective function was  5.88 with Chi Square of  1025.9 The degrees of freedom for the model are 49  and the objective function was  0.33

     The root mean square of the residuals (RMSR) is  0.03 The df corrected root mean square of the residuals is  0.04

-    The harmonic n.obs is  182 with the empirical chi square  34.78  with prob <  0.94
-    The total n.obs was  182  with Likelihood Chi Square =  56.84  with prob <  0.21
+    The harmonic number of observations is  182 with the empirical chi square  34.78  with prob <  0.94 The total number of observations was  182  with Likelihood Chi Square =  56.84  with prob <  0.21

     Tucker Lewis Index of factoring reliability =  0.975 RMSEA index =  0.029  and the 90 % confidence intervals are  0 0.059